veronicacannon/stylist/README.md

 <a href="http://www.slideshare.net/veronicacannon/stylist-30508817" alt="TO DO list">deck of TO DO cards</a>

-The Reno Tahoe Women Who Code Meetup is taking this on as a collaborative project.
+The <a href="http://www.meetup.com/Reno-Tahoe-Women-Who-Code/">Reno Tahoe Women Who Code Meetup</a> is taking this on as a collaborative project.
 Check out our progress on Meetup.